 Congratulations: If you answered #4, you’ll make a great entrepreneur.
 At the core of every entrepreneur is a people person.
 You can’t design a product or give great service without first being empathetic.
 This requires that you understand others and truly want to make their day better.

 It’s no surprise that #3 is the best answer.
 A solid business plan is the foundation document of your company, making it an invaluable long-term asset.
-Whether you develop your business plan yourself or hire Masterplans, the Business Planning Experts, it is essential to invest time and resources in this document and continue to revisit it on a regular basis.
-(Or you can always become a nasty statistic.)
+Whether you develop your business plan yourself or hire Masterplans, the business planning experts, it's essential to invest time and resources in this document and continue to revisit it on a regular basis.

 If you answered all these questions right, are you an entrepreneur?
 My answer would be no. Entrepreneurship is a lifelong endeavor.
 It’s maintaining a childlike curiosity about people and the things we need and use in our everyday lives.
 It’s marrying that childlike curiosity with a warrior’s spirit.
 Never retreat, never surrender.
 And it helps if you can remain empathetic to the needs of your clients, employees, and community.